Aathirainathan/Finance-Management-System-Case-Study/README.md

 All three expenses have been added to the Expenses table.

-4. iew All Expenses:
+4.View All Expenses:

 ![image](https://github.com/user-attachments/assets/c4320039-e1f3-4c64-bcca-18ec3fcd77cc)

 The user gets to view all the expenses he has made.

-5. View Expenses by Category:
+5.View Expenses by Category:

 ![image](https://github.com/user-attachments/assets/eea23a82-d421-4255-b0ca-6ecec05e7957)

 Expenses under the category ‘Food’ is displayed to the user here.

-6. View Expenses by Date Range:
+6.View Expenses by Date Range:

 ![image](https://github.com/user-attachments/assets/44de2d34-2aa3-4494-9cb1-b9d916f5985a)